Mbaruku2003/alx-system_engineering-devops/0x06-regular_expressions/README.md

 a+ 1 or more of a
 a* 0 or more of a
 a{3} a mentioned 3 times
-a{3-6} a mentioned three to six times a{3, } a mentioned 3 or more times
+a{3,6} a mentioned three to six times a{3, } a mentioned 3 or more times
+Nb: in a{3,6} there should not be a space